sfigg/commercialization-public/manufacture/desktop/update-the-recovery-image.md

 4. Apply the image: `D:\ApplyImage.bat D:\Images\install.wim`.

-5. Apply the recovery image: `D:\ApplyRecovery.bat`
+5. Apply the recovery image: `D:\ApplyRecovery.bat` or `D:\ApplyRecovery-FFU` if you used the FFU scripts to apply your initial Windows image.

     Note: To test a different recovery image, add it the same way, specifying the recovery image:
     ```